 Advertisement

-“There are very effective approaches,” Dr. Abraham says.
-“That’s why ER/PR-positive patients may be advised to take anti-estrogen pills for as long as five to 10 years.”
+“There are very effective approaches,” Dr. Abraham says, “and ER/PR-positive patients may be advised to take anti-estrogen pills for as long as five to 10 years.”

-But if your cancer is ER/PR-negative, these treatments aren’t an option.
+If your cancer is ER/PR-negative, though, these treatments aren’t an option.

 “ER/PR-negative tumors that are more aggressive can’t be treated this way.
-Because they lack receptors, anti-estrogen pills don’t work,” Dr. Abraham continues.
+Because they lack receptors; anti-estrogen pills don’t work,” Dr. Abraham explains.
 “In these cases, chemotherapy is generally the preferred treatment.”

 This diagnosis brings both good and bad news.
 The bad: HER2-positive tumors tend to grow more aggressively than HER2-negative tumors.
-The good news is that like ER/PR-positive cancers, many medicines can switch off the HER2 growth receptor.
+The good news is that there are medicines that can target the HER2 growth receptor.

 “A number of HER2-targeted drugs are extremely effective at this, and they’ve dramatically improved the prognosis for HER2-positive patients,” Dr. Abraham says.
 “Treatment outcomes are now as good as those with HER2-negative tumors.”

-Some HER2-positive tumors — those bigger than half a centimeter or that have spread into your lymph nodes — will require treatment with chemotherapy and one of the medicines that specifically targets the HER2 receptor, like trastuzumab or pertuzumab.
+For some HER2-positive tumors — those bigger than half a centimeter or that have spread into the lymph nodes — your provider may recommend treating with chemotherapy along with medication to target the HER2 receptor.

 The American Cancer Society reports that most people who have breast cancer have some type of surgery.
 In some cases, whether to operate and the type of surgery may depend on factors like: